• Home

 Intervention #2: The “Tick Control System”, or TCS®, is a small, baited box that attracts small mammals.
 When an animal enters the box, it receives a small dose of fipronil, the active ingredient in many tick treatments used on dogs and cats.
 Fipronil kills ticks on treated animals such as mice and chipmunks, which are largely responsible for infecting ticks with the Lyme bacterium.

-How is the research being done?
+How WAs the research done?

-The research is being conducted as a randomized, placebo-controlled study – the scientific gold standard.
+The research was conducted as a randomized, placebo-controlled study – the scientific gold standard.
 Every property in the study received Tick Control System (TCS)® bait boxes and Met52® spray, but in some neighborhoods, the bait boxes and spray did not contain the active ingredients.
 Inactive TCS® bait boxes look the same as the active boxes, but they do not contain the chemical that kills ticks.
 Inactive Met52® spray is just water that does not contain the fungal spores.

 The neighborhoods were divided into four groups, each of which got one of these combinations of spray and bait boxes:

-• Active Met52® spray and active TCS® bait boxes
+Active Met52® spray and active TCS® bait boxes

-• Active Met52® spray and inactive TCS® bait boxes
+Active Met52® spray and inactive TCS® bait boxes

-• Inactive Met52® spray (water!) and active TCS® bait boxes
+Inactive Met52® spray (water!) and active TCS® bait boxes

-• Inactive Met52® spray (water!) and inactive TCS® bait boxes
+Inactive Met52® spray (water!) and inactive TCS® bait boxes

+All of the participating properties in a neighborhood received the same treatment.
 We asked study participants to report diagnosed cases of tick-borne disease as well as encounters with ticks on people and pets.
 We also sampled ticks on properties and conducted lab analyses to measure the number of ticks in each neighborhood and whether they were carrying pathogens.

 What will you do with the results?